TezosTaqueria/taqueria/taqueria-vscode-extension/README.md

 1. Initialize the project by running the `taq init` command
 2. Install necessary plugins (LIGO, SmarPy, Flextesa, Taquito, ect)
-3. Complile contracts
+3. Complile the source code of your smart contracts
-4. Launch and deploy to a local sandbox
+4. Launch a local sandbox an originate contracts to it
-5. Originate to a testnet
+5. Originate contracts to a testnet

 ## Available Plugins